COVID and climate change put a strain on Germany's finances | DW | 27.12.2021

 The finance minister finds himself in an awkward situation: For years, he has been pushing for Germany to reinstate the debt brake enshrined in the constitution.
 It stipulates that the state may only spend as much money as it takes in — except for a small credit line to cover emergency spending.

-Because of the COVID pandemic, which qualifies as a major emergency, the debt brake has been suspended.
-Now, the new federal finance minister assures us, it will be respected again no later than 2023.
+Because of the coronavirus pandemic, which qualifies as a major emergency, the debt brake has been suspended.
+Now, the new finance minister assures us, it will be respected again no later than 2023.
 But is that realistic?
-Lindner is facing the constraints posed by a governing coalition that will need an enormous amount of money in the coming years to deal with the consequences of the pandemic — and must urgently allocate funds to deal with the climate crisis as well.
+Lindner is facing the constraints posed by a governing coalition that will need an enormous amount of money in the coming years to deal with the consequences of the pandemic — and must urgently allocate funds to deal with the climate crisis, as well.

 It was originally agreed that pandemic-related debts are to be repaid within the next 20 years.
 But in the coalition negotiations agreed to by the three parties extend debt repayment by another 16 to 36 years.

-The question is how much new debt will really be taken out for 2022.
+The question is: How much debt will be taken on for 2022?
 In recent weeks, economic forecasts have been lowered further and further in the face of the fourth wave of the pandemic.
 Now the fifth wave, triggered by the Omicron variant of the virus, is rolling in and will predictably put a further dampener on the German economy: It will reduce tax revenues and again increase the need for government financial aid.

 The hardship assistance for ailing companies was supposed to expire at the end of 2021.
 Now it has been extended by half a year.
 According to the Federal Ministry of Finance, almost €58 billion have been paid out to companies in the form of non-repayable grants (as of November 2021).
 The repayable aid, which includes loans, guarantees and state equity investments, amounts to just under €70 billion.

-Pandemic management is just one area of urgency, however.
+Pandemic management is just one area of urgency.
 The transformation of the economy toward climate neutrality needs to start as soon as possible.
-"Due to the uncertainties and restrictions in the COVID crisis, many investments in modernizing the economy have been cancelled," notes Christian Lindner.
+"Due to the uncertainties and restrictions in the COVID crisis, many investments in modernizing the economy have been canceled," Lindner said.

 He wants to use the €60 billion in the new supplementary budget to boost the national economy.
 "It is essential to start catching up now.
 We must lose no more time in the transformation of the economy and society because of the pandemic."
 Lindner expects this to generate more economic growth and thus more tax revenue.

-It will also be interesting to see how the new finance minister positions himself in European fiscal policy.
-Before this year's federal election, Lindner was seen as a fearmonger, especially in southern European countries, because he wanted to advocate a tough consolidation course.
+It will also be interesting to see how the new finance minister positions himself in EU fiscal policy.
+Before this year's federal election, Lindner was seen as a fearmonger, especially in southern EU countries, because he wanted to advocate a tough consolidation course.

 Now his national supplementary budget of €60 billion has triggered quite different expectations.